2026 Malaysia Income Tax Filing Guide for Businesses

 Without digital tracking, mistakes often occur—and fines follow.

-How HR & Accounting Software Makes Income Tax Filing Easier
+How HRMS & Accounting Software Makes Income Tax Filing Easier

 Are you still dealing with Excel sheets, emails, and paper forms when tax time comes?
 That’s how errors creep in.

-With Info-Tech’s HR, Payroll & Accounting Software, companies can:
+With Info-Tech’s HRMS, Payroll & Accounting Software, companies can:

 • Create EA Forms for employees